 Breastfeeding can be hard.
 Or it can be easy.
-Our culture presents many stumbling blocks to breastfeeding success, which causes some mothers to believe it may be an unachievable goal.
+But our culture presents many stumbling blocks to breastfeeding success, which causes some mothers to believe it may be an unachievable goal.
 That’s why it’s important to brush up on a little breastfeeding 101 before baby arrives or soon after their debut.

 From the moment your baby is born, there are a number of ways you can help ensure breastfeeding success.
 It starts with having plenty of support, learning good techniques, and having a committed, can-do attitude.

 “I’m going to try to breastfeed.”
 This phrase comes from the belief that breastfeeding is inherently difficult, and that it either works or it doesn’t.
-Knowing that this simply is not true is the your first tool.
+Knowing that this simply is not true is part of acing breasting 101.

 The percentage of moms who physically cannot breastfeed is low, so you’re more likely to be successful than not.
 If you plan to breastfeed your baby tell yourself instead, “I am going to breastfeed and if I encounter any difficulties, I have a list of breastfeeding professionals to help me be successful!”